Fujikura History

 Establishment of "Fujikura Gakuen," a facility handicapped person (Oshima)

-Establishment of Fujikura Gakuen, a facility for the intellectually disabled (Oshima)
+Establishment of Fujikura Gakuen, a facility handicapped person (Oshima)

 In search of convenient water transportation and a larger factory, the company purchased 75,000 square meters of land in Hirakucho, Fukagawa, and began construction of the factory.